Nash Equilibrium Seeking Over Directed Graphs: Introduction

 \section{Introduction}

-Distributed Nash equilibrium seeking of a noncooperative game has attracted much attention due to its broad applications in multi-robot systems, smart grid, and sensor networks\citep{li1987distributed,basar1999dynamic,stankovic2011distributed}.
-In a classical full-information setting, each player is required to have access information including its own objective function and the decisions taken by the other players in the game.
-As the decisions of all other agents might not be directly available, distributed designs by using each player's local information are of particular interest in past few years, e.g., \cite{lou2016nash,koshal2016distributed,ye2017distributed,zeng2019generalized, gadjov2019passivity,de2019distributed}.
+Nash equilibrium seeking in noncooperative games has attracted much attention due to its broad applications in multi-robot systems, smart grids, and sensor networks \cite{fudenberg1991,basar2018handbook,maschler2020game}.
+In such problems, each decision-maker/player has an individual payoff function depending upon all players' decisions and aims at reaching an equilibrium from which no player has incentive to deviate.
+Information that one player knows about others and the information sharing structure among these players play a crucial role in resolving these problems.
+In a classical full-information setting, each player has access information including its own objective function and the decisions taken by the other players in the game \cite{li1987distributed, basar1999dynamic, stankovic2011distributed}.
+As the decisions of all other agents can be not directly available due to the privacy concerns or communication cost, distributed designs only relying on each player's local information are of particular interest, and sustained efforts have been made to generalize the classical algorithms to this case via networked information sharing.

-In a very recent work, \cite{gadjov2019passivity} develop a consensus-based rule to share the information of players through a connected undirected communication graph.
-By some passivity-based arguments, the proposed gradient-play dynamics is shown to converge to the Nash equilibrium exponentially fast under a graph coupling condition.
-The aim of this paper is to extend this result to directed graphs and favorably with an exponential convergence rate.
+In multi-agent coordination literature, the information structure (or the information sharing topology) among agents is often described by graphs \cite{mesbahi2010graph}.
+Following this terminology, the Nash equilibrium seeking problem in the classical full-information setting involves a complete graph where any two players can directly communicate with each other \cite{li1987distributed, basar1999dynamic,shamma2005dynamic,frihauf2011nash,scutari2014real}.
+A similar scenario is the case when this full-decision information is obtained via broadcasts from a global coordinator \cite{grammatico2017dynamic}.
+By contrast, distributed rules via local communication and computation do not require this impractical assumption on the information structure.